 EAN 978 2 7427 9092 0

 A cultural communication specialist, Christiane Lavaquerie-Klein had been in charge of communication at the Musée en Herbe, and the Halle Saint-Pierre.
-A member of ICOM (International council of museums), she writes books on art for children today.
-After studying art history and educational science, Laurence Paix-Rusterholtz was heading the "young reader" division of the Halle Saint-Pierre.
-Together, they are running an agency for cultural action: L’Ibis et l’allégorie.
+A member of ICOM (International council of museums), she currently writes books on art for children.
+After studying art history and educational science, Laurence Paix-Rusterholtz headed the "young reader" division of the Halle Saint-Pierre.
+Together, they run a cultural agency called: L’Ibis et l’allégorie.